AndaChain/Myrottenpotatoes/README.md

 # README
 ++++++++++++++++++++++++++++++++++++++++
+1. create file ".env"
+put this in it.

+GOOGLE_CLIENT_ID=XXXXXXXXXXXXXXXXXXXXx
+GOOGLE_CLIENT_SECRET=XXXXXXXXXXXXXXXXXXXXx

-.env file put your Google API
+2. change xxx to be your Google API
+3.
 ++++++++++++++++++++++++++++++++++++++++
 This README would normally document whatever steps are necessary to get the application up and running.